svenlange2/Ryzen-5800x3d-linux-undervolting/README.md

 cd ryzen_smu
 sudo make dkms-install
 ```
 Now make a reboot.
 The dkms-install should make a new module into you system called "ryzen_smu".
 It will autostart next time you reboot your system.
-Without it the provided Python script will not function.<br>
+Without it the provided Python script will not function.<br><br>
 2. When you have the driver installed and functioning clone this repository and start the undervolting tool.
 ```pwsh
 git clone https://github.com/svenlange2/Ryzen-5800x3d-linux-undervolting.git